-Second Prize winner of the 2017 International Kujala Piccolo Artist Competition Ilonka Kolthof is developing an international career as a piccolo soloist.
+Second Prize winner of the 2017 Kujala International Piccolo Competition Ilonka Kolthof is developing an international career as a piccolo soloist.
 As such, she has performed across the U.S. and Europe, including a solo recital at the 2016 National Flute Association's convention in San Diego.
-Additionally, Kolthof was a Third Prize winner of the 2014 NFA Piccolo Artist Competition in Chicago.
+Additionally, Kolthof was a Third Prize winner of the 2014 NFA Piccolo Artist Competition in Chicago and a finalist of the 2013 International Boulogne-Billancourt Interpretation Competition in Paris.
 This year she will release her first piccolo solo CD on Globe Records.

 Kolthof performs many concerts as an orchestral musician and chamber music artist.
-She is a regular guest player with a.o. the Orchestre Philharmonique Royal the Liège, the Royal Flemish Philharmonic, the Norrköping Symphony Orchestra, the Dutch Radio Philharmonic Orchestra, the Arnhem Philharmonic, The Hague Philharmonic and the Netherlands Symphony Orchestra.
+She is a regular guest player with a.o. the Orchestre Philharmonique Royal the Liège, the Antwerp Philharmonic Orchestra, the Norrköpings Symfoniorkester, the Dutch Radio Philharmonic Orchestra, the Arnhem Philharmonic, The Hague Philharmonic and the Netherlands Symphony Orchestra.
 Feeling equally at home as a concerto soloist, Kolthof performed as a soloist with the Dutch Limburg Symphony Orchestra.
 Furthermore, she played concerts at numerous festivals, a.o.
 Festival Dag in de Branding, the Gergiev Festival, November Music, the Grachtenfestival, the International Flute Festival of the Dutch Flute Society and the International Chamber Music Festival of Janine Jansen.

 Dutch Piccolo Project